Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 The Hulihe’e Palace in Kailua-Kona was built to be a summer vacation home for Hawaiian Royalty.
 Since 1924, it has been restored and maintained by the Daughters of Hawaii, despite many efforts to purchase the highly valuable property.

-Today, you can tour the palace as a museum, and feel what it would have been like to live there as a member of the Hawaiian Royal Family.
+Today, the palace is a museum, and visitors can experience what it would have been like to live there as a member of the Hawaiian Royal Family.

-This is one of the best Kona Hawaii activities for families who like learning a bit about history and culture in Hawaii.
+This is one of the best Kona Hawaii activities for families who like learning a bit about the history and culture of Hawaii.

 Admission is $10 per adult or $1 per child.
 Considering the amount of history contained in this one palace, I would consider this money well spent!